CS 160-01: Introduction to Algorithms (Spring 2026)

 The prerequisites for this class are CS 15 and (CS/MATH 61 or MATH 65).

-If you have not successfully completed both courses either at Tufts or elsewhere and if you are enrolled in CS 160, please contact the instructor for your section.
-We will be glad to help with references for you to study, but please understand that learning the pre-requisite topics is mainly your responsibility.
+If you have not successfully completed both courses either at Tufts or elsewhere and if you are enrolled in CS 160, please contact your instructor.
+We will be glad to help with references for you to study, but please understand that learning the prerequisite topics is mainly your responsibility.

 Course Logistics